Eurozone officials rule out IMF's exclusion from Greek bailout

-ATHENS The IMF will not be excluded from Greece's third bailout programme review, Eurozone officials told Greece on Saturday after its prime minister said the global lender was not playing a constructive role.
+ATHENS The IMF will not be excluded from Greece's third bailout program review, Eurozone officials told Greece on Saturday after its prime minister said the global lender was not playing a constructive role.

 Earlier this week Alexis Tsipras accused the IMF of making unrealistic reform demands, triggering a reaction from German Finance Minister Wolfgang Schauble, who said it was not in Greece's interest to question the fund's involvement.